IBM-DBA/bai-ai-samples/EVENT-EXPORT-IMPORT.md

 # Export & Import Business Automation Insights events

-## Export BAI events from your Elastic server
+## Export BAI events from your elasticsearch server

 ### Install elasticdump
-Install the elasticdump tool to connect to an Elastic server, export and import timeseries.
+Install the elasticdump tool to connect to an elasticsearch server, export and import timeseries.
 See instructions at https://www.npmjs.com/package/elasticdump

-### Connect and export a timeserie from the BAI Elastic server
+### Connect and export a timeserie from the BAI elasticsearch server

-Connect to the BAI Elastic server to get the 10 first events from a given timeserie index "odm-timeseries-index"
+Connect to the BAI elasticsearch server to get the 10 first events from a given timeserie index "odm-timeseries-index"

 ```shell
 ##Optionally to go through when a self certificte error occurs